hasnatt/music-task/README.md

-## Reccommendation API
+## Recommendation API

-To reccomend recipes we ran LDA on our lyrics dataset, where a lyric is collected each time we hit the Lyrics.ovh API. we also stored the CSV dataset into and S3 bucket storage which automatically stores the model into a Dynamo DB database.
+To recommend recipes we ran LDA on our lyrics dataset, where a lyric is collected each time we hit the Lyrics.ovh API. we also stored the CSV dataset into an S3 bucket storage which automatically stores the model into a Dynamo DB database.
 We then use AWS Lambda and API Gateway to create a very simple API to access this dataset.

 ### How to interact
 We can send a request to the endpoint URL and provide 3 queryparamters: